 While this example was taken from Wikipedia, IPhone_7 it should be possible to identify such a list of issues from a Web collection with passage retrieval, consolidation, and organization.
 Of course, one might envision other responses that would satisfy the information need equally well.

-Given an article stub Q, retrieve for each of its sections Hi, a ranking of relevant entity-passage tuples (E,S).
-The passage S is taken from a provided passage corpus.
+Given an article stub Q, retrieve for each of its sections Hi, a ranking of relevant entity-passage tuples (E,P).
+The passage P is taken from a provided passage corpus.
 The entity E refers to an entry in the provided knowledge base.
 We define a passage or entity as relevant if the passage content or entity should be mentioned in the knowledge article.
 Different degrees of “could be mentioned”, “should be mentioned”, or “must be mentioned” are represented through a PEGFB annotation scale during manual assessment.

 Supporting the neural IR community, we provide a large (yet approximate) training set based on a large collection of knowledge articles from Wikipedia that are divided into content passages and outlines.
 Across all articles, all extracted paragraphs are provided as one large passage corpus (see paragraphs release).
 We ensure that entity links remain intact.
 These are gathered from links to Wikipedia (and in future might be augmented to the FACC1 collection, and the TagMe toolkit).